pennyl67/openminted-guidelines/guidelines_for_providers_of_corpora/instructions_for_providers_of_corpora.md

 ### Sharing corpora for TDM through OpenMinTeD {#How-to-share-your-resources}

-Corpora can be registered only by authorised users at the OpenMinTeD registry: [https://services.openminted.eu](https://services.openminted.eu).
+Corpora can be registered only by authorised users at the OpenMinTeD registry.

 If you wish to register a corpus, you must: